Student Loan Terminology Cheat Sheet

 Private Student Loan

-A student loan lent by a private financial institution such as a bank, credit union, online lender, or other financial institution.
+A private student loan is lent by a private financial institution such as a bank, credit union, or online lender.
 These loans can be used to pay for college and educational expenses, but are not a part of the Federal Direct Loan Program.
 These loans don’t offer the same borrower protections available to federal student loans — like income-driven repayment plans or deferment options.

 Promissory Note

-A contract that says you’ll repay a loan under certain agreed-upon terms.
-This document legally controls your borrowing arrangement, so read your promissory note carefully.
+A promissory note is a contract that says you’ll repay a loan under certain agreed-upon terms.
+This document legally controls your borrowing arrangement, so read it carefully.
 If you don’t fully understand the agreement, contact your lender before you sign.

 Repayment